zvirja/ESPHome-display-layout/README.md

       includes:
         - layout_utils.hpp
     ```
-- Use macros/functions to build root layout component (usually horizontal or vertical panel)
+- Use macros/functions to build root layout component (usually horizontal or vertical panel).
+Render it at the end:
-- Render it:
   ```yaml
   display:
     - platform: lilygo_t5_47_display